Four-manifolds, geometries and knots: Realization of virtual bundle groups

 \section{Realization of virtual bundle groups}

 Every extension of one $PD_2$-group by another may be realized by some surface bundle, by Theorem 5.2.
-The study of Seifert fibred 4-manifolds and singular fibrations of complex surfaces lead naturally to consideration of the larger class of torsion free groups which are virtually such extensions.
-Johnson has asked whether such `` virtual bundle groups" may be realized by aspherical 4-manifolds.
+The study of Seifert fibred 4-manifolds and singular fibrations of complex surfaces lead naturally to consideration of the larger class of torsion-free groups which are virtually such extensions.
+Johnson has asked whether such {\it virtual bundle groups\/} may be realized by aspherical 4-manifolds.

-\begin{theorem} Let $\pi$ be a torsion free group with normal subgroups $K<G<\pi$ such that $K$ and $G/K$ are $PD_2$-groups and $[\pi:G]<\infty$.
+\begin{theorem} Let $\pi$ be a torsion-free group with normal subgroups $K<G<\pi$ such that $K$ and $G/K$ are $PD_2$-groups and $[\pi:G]<\infty$.
 Then $\pi$ is the fundamental group of an aspherical closed smooth $4$-manifold which is the total space of an orbifold bundle with general fibre an aspherical closed surface over a $2$-dimensional orbifold. \end{theorem}

 \begin{proof} Let $p:\pi\to\pi/K$ be the quotient homomorphism.
-Since $\pi$ is torsion free the preimage in $\pi$ of any finite subgroup of $\pi/K$ is a $PD_2$-group.
-As the finite subgroups of $\pi/K$ have order at most $[\pi:G]$, we may assume that $\pi/K$ has no nontrivial finite normal subgroup, and so is the orbifold fundamental group of some 2-dimensional orbifold $B$, by the solution to the Nielsen realization problem for surfaces [Ke83].
+Since $\pi$ is torsion-free the preimage in $\pi$ of any finite subgroup of $\pi/K$ is a $PD_2$-group.
+As the finite subgroups of $\pi/K$ have order at most $[\pi:G]$, we may assume that $\pi/K$ has no nontrivial finite normal subgroup, and so is the orbifold fundamental group of some 2-dimensional orbifold $B$, by the solution to the Nielsen realization problem for surfaces \cite{[Ke83]}.
 Let $F$ be the aspherical closed surface with $\pi_1(F)\cong K$.
-If $\pi/K$ is torsion free then $B$ is a closed aspherical surface, and the result follows from Theorem 5.2.
+If $\pi/K$ is torsion-free then $B$ is a closed aspherical surface, and the result follows from Theorem 5.2.
 In general, $B$ is the union of a punctured surface $B_o$ with finitely many cone discs and regular neighborhoods of reflector curves (possibly containing corner points).
 The latter may be further decomposed as the union of squares with a reflector curve along one side and with at most one corner point, with two such squares meeting along sides adjacent to the reflector curve.
 These suborbifolds $U_i$ (i.e., cone discs and squares) are quotients of $D^2$ by finite subgroups of $O(2)$.
 Since $B$ is finitely covered (as an orbifold) by the aspherical surface with fundamental group $G/K$ these finite groups embed in $\pi_1^{\mathrm{orb}}(B)\cong\pi/K$, by the Van Kampen Theorem for orbifolds.